dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/painting-with-solid-colors-and-gradients-overview.md

 ## Painting an Area with a Solid Color

 One of the most common operations in any platform is to paint an area with a solid <xref:System.Windows.Media.Color>.
-To accomplish this task, [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides the <xref:System.Windows.Media.SolidColorBrush> class.
+To accomplish this task, Windows Presentation Foundation (WPF) provides the <xref:System.Windows.Media.SolidColorBrush> class.
 The following sections describe the different ways to paint with a <xref:System.Windows.Media.SolidColorBrush>.

 <a name="solidcolorinxaml"></a>